 Whilst surfing the net, I came across a neat little DIY alternative to the flexible ‘push fit’ filler pipe, it will fit almost any water tap, can handle extreme water pressure so you can fill up in record time and will not come flying out of the filler hole in the water container.
-Want see how to make one for yourself? then read on.
+Want see how to make a diy Aquaroll filler tube for yourself?
+Then read on.

 I bought one length of 40mm diameter x 1500mm plastic water pipe from Wickes for £1.99 and a pair of bungee cords from the local pound shop.